AdamStuckert/Footloose_genome/SMRTcell2and3Workbook.md.md

 3 | 6,595,111 | 62,098,555,689 | 9,415.8 | 17,826
 Total | 23,138,068‬ | 227,479,082,143 | |

 Ran an assembly using wtdbg2 on the combined datasets.

-Comparisons of first to second iteration:
+### Comparisons of first iteration of the genome to the second iteration:

 Assembly | Genome Size (GB) | Contig N50 | Number of Contigs | %Ns | BUSCO
 --- | --- | --- | --- | --- | --